IPsec - Roadwarriors IKEv2

 Troubleshooting

-If the VPN connection doesn’t establish right away there are several steps you can take to troubleshoot the connection.
-Here’s a short summary where to start.
-Debugging an IPsec connection takes time, don’t get discouraged if you can’t solve the problem right away.
+If the VPN connection does not establish right away there are several steps you can take to troubleshoot the connection.
+Here is a short summary where to start.
+Debugging an IPsec connection takes time, do not get discouraged if you can not solve the problem right away.

-If it’s your first IPsec connection, don’t forget to enable IPsec and apply.
+If it is your first IPsec connection, do not forget to enable IPsec and apply.

 Use tcpdump on the OPNsense to look for incoming packets on port 500 and port 4500 when you connect your VPN client.
-If you can’t see any, your firewall blocks them, or the remote client can’t send them due to a remote firewall.
+If you cannot see any, your firewall blocks them, or the remote client cannot send them due to a remote firewall.
 There could also be a wrong IP Address the packets are sent to.

 If there are packets received, but no packets sent, look into the VPN log files.